Climate Solutions

 Climate change is reshaping how we live, and not in abstract terms.
 It impacts how we plant and harvest, how we build our homes, how we manage water resources, and how we plan for futures we can’t yet fully imagine.

 At the Institute for Sustainability, Energy, and Environment (iSEE), researchers from across the University of Illinois collaborate to respond.
-Teams of climatologists, biologists, engineers, economists, ecologists, and social scientists work together to develop climate models that project local heat and flood risks, apply long-term environmental research to guide land and water management, and inform policy-relevant solutions.
+Teams of climatologists, economists, and social scientists work together to develop climate models that project local heat and flood risks, to guide land and water management and inform policy-relevant solutions.

 We focus on turning research into results.
 The goal?
 To provide data, tools, and strategies that are science-based, locally informed, and ready to support sound decisions.